scav6/Metabolomics/README.md

   _python Metabolomics_Process_Raw_Files.py "Z:\Metabolomics\QC_runs\C1_Clayton"_

-* A software directory is needed in the main directory with ProteoWizard and Mzmine-2.32 installed.
+* A software directory is needed in the main directory with ProteoWizard and Mzmine-2.32 installed and named as follows.
-The directory structure needed is:

-Software
-    Mzmine-2.32
-    ProteoWizard
+Software/Mzmine-2.32
+Software/ProteoWizard

 ### Next Development
 * Demo visualizations in current interface